 Sometimes, a person with dementia will experience a different time in their lives, like when they were parents of young children, going to work, waiting for their parents as a child, or something familiar from their past.

-If this happens, do your best to go along with their reality.
+If this occurs, do your best to accommodate their reality.
 Trying to force them back into our reality won’t work and will only cause upset or anger.

 It may help to engage them in an activity that’s similar to what’s happening in their mind.

-Think about their routines and activities when they were younger and brainstorm activities that would fit the situations that feel familiar to them.
+Consider their routines and activities when they were younger, and brainstorm activities that fit situations that feel familiar to them.

 Later, if needed, you could use a therapeutic fib to transition out of that activity and redirect their attention somewhere else.

-For example, if they’re waiting for their mom to pick them up from school, you could help them get ready by gathering up their school bag, using the toilet, and getting their jacket.
+For example, if they were waiting for their mom to pick them up from school, you could help them get ready by gathering up their school bag, using the toilet, and putting on their jacket.

-If doing that slowly isn’t enough of a distraction to transition to another activity, you could say that their mom called and said she would be a bit late so she asked that they went ahead and had a snack while waiting.
+If doing that slowly isn’t enough of a distraction to transition to another activity, you could say their mom called and said she would be a bit late, so she asked them to go ahead and have a snack while waiting.

 During and after the snack, you’ll have more opportunities to transition to other enjoyable activities.